-We welcome contributions through full/regular research papers in form of regular papers of up to 7 pages, double-column IEEE style, which will be presented in plenary presentations, and short research papers/industry reports of 4 pages, to be presented in formal plenary sessions or informal poster sessions.
-In addition, we welcome extended abstracts & poster papers of 2 pages which will be presented in informal poster sessions.
+We welcome contributions through full/regular research papers in form of regular papers of up to 10 pages, double-column IEEE style, which will be presented in plenary presentations, and short research papers/industry reports of up to 6 pages, to be presented in formal plenary sessions or informal poster sessions.
+In addition, we welcome extended abstracts & poster papers of up to 3 pages which will be presented in informal poster sessions.
 The three current categories for submissions are defined as follows:

 Presentation: oral presentation in a formal session.

-- APP: Abstract/Poster Papers (maximum of 2 pages): Poster papers report on ongoing research projects that are still intheir infancy (i.e., at very early stages).
+- EAP: Extended Abstract/Poster Papers (maximum of 3 pages): Poster papers report on ongoing research projects that are still intheir infancy (i.e., at very early stages).
 Such papers tend to provide research methodologies without yet concrete results.

 Presentation: poster in a poster session

 Prospective authors are invited to submit their draft paper (between 3 to 10 pages, standard 2 column IEEE style) (file size limitation: 5.0 MB).
 Submitted papers should not have been previously published nor be currently under consideration for presentation or publication elsewhere.